nikokelx/event-driven_and_process-oriented-architecture_group-5/project/logistics/README.md

 }
 ```

-And later correlated by `commandsHandler` to start the sub-processes `Schedule Transfer Process` and `Transport Goods Process`
+And later correlated by `commandsHandler` to start the sub-processes `Schedule Transfer Process` and `Transport Goods Process`.